LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

    a.
 Clicking on the ``>`` symbol next to a folder displays the contents of
       that directory.
    b.
+Clicking on a file name opens that file in the editor.
+   c.
 The file tree includes buttons for adding new files and folders to the
       current directory.

 #. **Settings**: Clicking on the gear icon at the bottom of the toolbar brings
    up options for customizing the workspace.
 For example, if you don't like the default theme (dark background with light text), you can change it!
-#. **Extensions**: Search, install, update, or uninstall extensions for VSCode.
+#. **Extensions**: Install, update, or uninstall extensions for VSCode.
+Click
-   Click on the fifth icon from the top to make sure that extensions for Python and HTML/CSS are installed.
-If not, follow the instructions in the :ref:`Setting UP VSCode <vscode-extensions>` appendix to add them.
+   on the fifth icon from the top to make sure that extensions for Python and HTML/CSS are installed.
+If not, follow the instructions in the :ref:`Setting Up VSCode <vscode-extensions>` appendix to add them.

 Add a New File
 ^^^^^^^^^^^^^^

 #.
-Click on the File Explorer icon to show the file tree.
+Click on the *File Explorer* icon to display the file tree.
 #.
 Select the ``local_practice`` directory, which is currently empty.
 #.
 Click on the *New File* button.

    .. figure:: figures/new-file-button.png
       :alt: The New File button appears next to the directory name.

 #.
-Notice that a space opens in the file tree where we can enter a filename.
+Notice that a space opens under the ``local_practice`` directory where we
+   can enter a filename.
 Type ``hello.py`` and hit *Enter*.
+#.
 A ``hello.py`` tab appears in the editor panel.
-Clicking on any filename in the Explorer will open that file in the editor.
+We will add some code to
+   this file soon.

+.. admonition:: Note

+   The ``.py`` extension indicates that the file contains Python code.
+Remember to add this extension to all of your Python programs!

 Editor Panel
 ------------

 This is where we will do most of our work in VSCode.
+From our practice in `repl.it <https://repl.it/login>`__ and `Trinket <https://trinket.io/login>`__, we are familiar with the features of a code editor.

+.. admonition:: Fun Fact

+   The developers behind repl.it modeled their editor on the look of Visual Studio Code!

-Let's do some local coding!
+Now let's do some local coding!